Birimian Limited: Lithium Play Set To Run

 Upon Further Clarification

-It was not until a few days later did the board and management team of Birimian put context behind the dismal PFS numbers and provide specific details as to how these shortcomings came to be, which helped to calm investors' nerves and provide the share price a much needed boost back up.
+It was not until a few days later did the board and management team of Birimian put context behind the dismal PFS numbers and provided specific details as to how these shortcomings came to be, which helped to calm investors' nerves and provide the share price a much-needed boost back up.

 Source: Birimian Limited October 2017 Corporate Presentation